 You can use device-based speech recognition without sending your voice data to Microsoft.
 However, Microsoft cloud-based speech recognition technologies provide more accurate recognition than the device-based speech recognition.
-When the online speech recognition setting is turned off, speech services that do not rely on the cloud and only use devicebased recognition-like the live captions app, the Narrator app or the Windows Speech Recognition app-will still work and Microsoft won't collect any voice data.
+When the online speech recognition setting is turned off, speech services that do not rely on the cloud and only use device-based recognition-like live captions, Narrator, or voice access-will still work and Microsoft won't collect any voice data.

 You can turn off online speech recognition at any time.
 This will stop any apps that rely on the Online speech recognition setting from sending your voice data to Microsoft.
 If you are using a HoloLens or Windows Mixed Reality headset, you can also turn off device-based speech recognition at any time.
 This will stop the device from listening for your voice input.
 Learn more about speech recognition in Windows.